crwsolutions/name-caser/README.md

 ### 3. kebab-case

-Kebab Case is naming with words separated by — ( hyphen ) with all small letters
+Kebab Case is naming with words separated by â€” ( hyphen ) with all small letters

 > Kebab Case is often used for CSS naming